42-student/minishell/README.md

 # minishell

-This project involves sorting data on a stack, with a limited set of instructions, and the smallest number of moves.
+This project is about creating a simple shell.
+Yes, your own little bash.

 ## Resources